angelo-wf/LakeSnes/README.md

 ## Usage and controls

-The emulator can be run with `./lakesnes` and takes an optional path to a ROM-file to open.
+The emulator can be run by opening `lakesnes` directly or by running `./lakesnes`, taking an optional path to a ROM-file to open.
 ROM-files can also be dragged on the emulator window to open them.
 ZIP-files also work, the first file within with a `.smc` or `.sfc` will be loaded (zip support uses [this](https://github.com/kuba--/zip) zip-library, which uses Miniz, both under the Unlicence).

 Currently, only normal joypads are supported, and only controller 1 has controls set up.